courtneyr-dev/post-formats-power-up/tests/README.md

-# Post Formats Power-Up - Testing Guide
+# Post Formats for Block Themes - Testing Guide

-This document explains how to run and maintain tests for the Post Formats Power-Up plugin.
+This document explains how to run and maintain tests for the Post Formats for Block Themes plugin.

 ## Test Structure